 Click-through rate is the percentage of people who see your result, email, ad, etc. and actually click to visit your link.
 It is a great KPI (key performance indicator) to track in order to determine whether your efforts are driving traffic.

 It’s also one of many search engine ranking factors.
 The more people who click on your website in the results and stay there, then the more relevant your website appears as a result.
 Improving your click-through rate can result in more visibility in search engines and more traffic.

 Improving your click-through rate is one thing, but everything you do should ultimately contribute to increasing your conversions.
 All the traffic in the world to your website won’t do you much good if you’re not converting any of it into leads for your business.
 As long as you have implemented the proper tracking and set up goals in your analytics, you’ll have data on conversions.

 Analyzing how people are getting to your offers and moving towards conversion can give you a lot of information on how to improve your conversion rate.
 For example, if tons of people are reaching a contact form and not filling it out, it’s time to test some updates.
 You can test updated content, a new CTA (call-to-action), the number of form fields, the text of your buttons, and more.

 By checking your analytics and digging in to analyze the data, you’ll be able to identify opportunities that will allow you to drive more traffic to your site and make the most of it once it gets there.

+Not having a plan for getting traffic to your site is one of the most common mistakes businesses make with their website strategy.
 A successful website is designed well, built right, and offers an incredible user experience.
 After that, it’s all about getting people to see it and engage with it so they want to work with your business.
 For help with your website design, development, or marketing, contact us for a meeting of the MINDs.